MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

 ::: moniker-end

-Microsoft is committed to protecting your privacy while delivering software that brings you the performance, power, and convenience you want.
+Microsoft is committed to protect your privacy while delivering software that brings you the performance, power, and convenience you want.
 For more information about Orchestrator-related privacy, see the [System Center Orchestrator Privacy Statement](https://www.microsoft.com/privacystatement/EnterpriseDev/default.aspx).

 ## System requirements

-Prior to implementing the Exchange Users Integration Pack, the following listed softwares must be installed and configured.
-For more information about installing and configuring Orchestrator and the Exchange Users Integration Pack, see the respective product documentation.
+Prior to implementing the Exchange Users Integration Pack, you must install and configure the following listed softwares.
+For more information on how to install and configure Orchestrator and the Exchange Users Integration Pack, see the respective product documentation.

 ::: moniker range="<=sc-orch-2019"